Build instructions Mini impedance transformer for End Fed antenna.

 We are going to start on the impedance transformer.

 PLEASE NOTE!
-The schematic above in correct.
-The photos have one winding too many.
+The schematic above is correct.
+The photos below have one winding too many.

 First, fold approximately 15 to 20 cm of the enamelled copper wire in half.
 This will create ‘two’ pieces of wire.
 One long and one short part.
 Then twist the material slightly over the first 15 cm to hold it together.
 Make sure to not twist the copper too much, because this might create strange effects in the transformer at a later point.
 Now take the point where the two pieces of wire become one and place this on the toroid.
 Now wrap the double part of the wire around the core twice and attach this with a tyrap.
 After this step is finished, you can wrap the rest of the 12 turns around the toroid.
 See picture.
 Make sure to cross the wire halfway.